-48. Savage, "Cultural Evolution of Music," 2.
+51 Savage "Cultural Evolution," 2.

-49. Savage's reference is to an (in)famous essay by Victor Grauer that attempts to substantiate the "outof-Africa" hypothesis musically.
-Grauer, "Echoes of Our Forgotten Ancestors."
+52 Savage's reference is to an (in)famous essay by Victor Grauer, which attempts to substantiate the "out-of-Africa" hypothesis musically.
+Grauer, "Echoes."

-50. Simplistic notions of genetic inheritance have been thoroughly critiqued; see Müller-Wille and Rheinberger, Cultural History of Heredity.
+53 Simplistic notions of genetic inheritance have been thoroughly critiqued, Müller-Wille and Rheinberger A Cultural History.

-51. Savage and Brown, "Mapping Music."
+54 Savage and Brown "Mapping Music."

-52. Addressing this desire to account for variation, Banu Subramaniam suggests that methodological and epistemological investments in heredity belie "tortured histories."
-Underlying ostensibly innocent questions about why difference exists, Subramaniam shows, is a deeper one: Why is variation in need of explanation, when sameness is not?
-Subramaniam, Ghost Stories for Darwin, 7.
+55 Addressing this desire to account for variation, Banu Subramaniam suggests that methodological and epistemological investments in heredity belie "tortured histories."
+Underlying ostensibly innocent questions about why difference exists, Subramaniam shows, is a deeper one: why is variation in need of explanation, when sameness is not?
+Subramaniam Ghost Stories, 7.